7+ years writing insurance and personal finance content

 The time it takes to get a REAL ID can vary depending on your state’s processing times.
 Visit your state’s DMV website to find information about fees, wait times, and an estimate of when you’ll receive your REAL ID after applying for it.

 To get a standard driver’s license, you’ll need to go to your local DMV with the required documentation.
 You may even be able to complete license renewal online, depending on your state’s laws and process.
-In general, the process looks similar to the process of getting a REAL ID.
+In general, the process is similar to getting a Real ID.

 Proof of identity (U.S. passport, state ID, birth certificate, or certificate of citizenship)